 Some species are particularly sensitive to disturbance, especially at the nest site, and attract disproportionate attention from birders, photographers, and the public.
 We have made sure that records of the most sensitive species will be hidden from public output on eBird.
-These species and the time of year they are hidden are as follows:
+These species and the time of year they are hidden are:

-• Black Rail (year-round)
+1. Black Rail (year-round)

 If you are concerned about a specific bird or nest and the species is not listed above, there are additional actions you can take.
-You can choose to hide your checklist from the public.
-This hides your checklist from the public and from the NC Bird Atlas data, so we request that you unhide the checklist after the birds have left the area.
+You can choose to hide your checklist.
+This removes your checklist from public view, but we request that you unhide the checklist after the birds have left the area so the confirmation displays on the block map.
 Advanced users can also make their checklists harder to find by changing their data privacy settings to hide their checklists from recent visits, eBird alerts, and top 100 lists.